kuvaus/LlamaGPTJ-chat/README.md

 > On old macOS, set `-DBUILD_UNIVERSAL=OFF` to make the build x86 only instead of the universal Intel/ARM64 binary.
 >
 > On Windows you can now use Visual Studio (MSVC) or MinGW.
 If you want MinGW build instead, set `-G "MinGW Makefiles"`.
+>
+> On ARM64 Linux there are no ready-made binaries, but you can now build it from source.

 ## Usage